 Prior to this offering, there has been no public market for our securities.
-The initial public offering price will be negotiated between us and the representatives.
-In determining the initial public offering price of our common stock and Warrants, the representatives will consider:
+The initial public offering price has been negotiated between us and the representative.
+In determining the initial public offering price of our common stock and Warrants, the representative considered: